morphoorg/morpho/README.md

 ======
 The morpho package:

-    A python interface between Stan/PyStan Markov Chain Monte Carlo packahe for meta analysis and generation of fake data.
+    A python interface between Stan/PyStan Markov Chain Monte Carlo package for meta analysis and generation of fake data.

 Requirements